clr2of8/Gather-Usernames-From-Google-LinkedIn-Results/README.md

 ![Jython](https://github.com/clr2of8/Gather-Usernames-From-Google-LinkedIn-Results/raw/master/images/jython.png)

 ## Step 3
-Copy and paste code from this repo into the newly available "Script" tab.
+Copy and paste code from this repo (scrape-google-linkedin.txt) into the newly available "Script" tab.
 Be sure to copy code from the “Raw” view in BitBucket so that the carriage returns and indentation copy correctly.

 ![Script Tab](https://github.com/clr2of8/Gather-Usernames-From-Google-LinkedIn-Results/raw/master/images/pastecode.png)